napari/napari-scipy2025-workshop/napari-workshops/nebari.md

 If the conference has already ended, but you still want to run this workshop in the cloud, please see our [Binder instructions](docs/launching_binder.md).
 ```

 Once logged in to Nebari, click on the JupyterLab card to open the JupyterLab interface.
 You will be prompted to select an instance type.
-Please select the instance labled `Medium Instance (MyST)`; we will not be leveraging GPU acceleration.
+Please select the instance labeled `Medium Instance (MyST)`; we will not be leveraging GPU acceleration.

 ## Open a desktop tab